Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

     <img src="./media/mediavision_pose_sample_sumo.png" width=300>

-   In the following example, `sample.jpg` is the image which a person gets a squat pose and  is in the `<OwnDataPath>` folder.
+   In the following example image `sample.jpg`, a person is shown in a squat pose, and the image is in the `<OwnDataPath>` folder.
    The `<OwnDataPath>` refers to your own data path:

    ```c